-(We first reviewed the Fitbit Blaze way back in March 2016, but since then Fitbit has been updating its smartwatch-fitness tracker hybrid, including a major new software update that added some of the Charge 2's features, as well as improved sleeping tracking.
-Fitbit's app has also seen some upgrades.
-With all those improvements, and plenty of more time with the device, we've come back to update our review.)
+(We first reviewed the Fitbit Blaze way back in March 2016, but since then Fitbit has been updating its smartwatch-fitness tracker hybrid.
+We've come back to update our review.)

 Now a household name in the world of fitness trackers, Fitbit has started to find its place in the world.
-While it still plans to dive fully into the smartwatch game with a true Apple Watch rival, the Fitbit Blaze is a case of the company dipping its toe in the water.
+While it's launched the Fitbit Ionic, its first real smartwatch, the Fitbit Blaze is a case of the company dipping its toe in the water.

 The "fitness watch" offers familiar tracking with more advanced fitness features, which Fitbit hopes will appeal to the armies of weekend runners and gym goers that head out to the local park early on Sunday mornings.